TrebledJ/advanced-angr/README.md

 # advanced-angr
-Memeful HKUST Firebird CTF Team training presentation on Angr and Control Flow Graphs made with ❤️ using LaTeX Beamer.
+Memeful CTF training presentation on Angr and Control Flow Graphs made with ❤️ using LaTeX Beamer for the HKUST Firebird CTF Team.

 [Handout][handout] • [Slides][slides]